 A total eosinophil count lower than

 0.04, called eosinopenia, can be associated with acute infections, burns, stress reactions, Cushing's syndrome, and use of large doses of steroids.

 What formula does the absolute eosinophil count calculator use?

 To estimate the total eosinophil count (AEC), you first need to do a complete blood count (CBC).
-The values of white blood cell (WBC) count and eosinophil percentage (EOS%) are going to be used in this equation that finds the total eosinophil count:
+The values of white blood cell (WBC) count and eosinophil percentage (EOS%) are then used in this equation that finds the total eosinophil count:

 AEC = WBC × EOS%